Code360In/katacoda-scenarios-32/python and mysql/step1.md

-Verify that you can connect to MySQL Server (You may need to wait for the MySQL Server to be initialized) `docker exec -it mysql mysql -u root -p12345 -e "SELECT VERSION()"`{{execute T1}}
+Verify that you can connect to MySQL Server (You may need to wait for the MySQL Server to be initialized).

+`docker exec -it mysql mysql -u root -p12345 -e "SELECT VERSION()"`{{execute T1}}